 This course provides students with an advanced introduction to theoretical approaches and contemporary issues within the study of International Relations.
-The first part of the course examines explanatory theories of IR and approaches to foreign policy and global governance.
+The first part of the course examines explanatory theories of IR and approaches to foreign policy and international cooperation.
 The second part of the course examines ongoing issues in IR through the lens of current cases.
-Specific topics examined in the course include: the evolution of IR theory; IR's fourth debate; the integration of IR and comparative theories, realist and neoconservative visions of foreign policy and global governance; liberal visions of foreign policy and global governance; theories of international political economy; basic economics and the great recession; climate change; covert operations in IR; foreign policy tools and rogue states; humanitarian intervention and the R2P; and the Middle East conflict.
+Specific topics examined in the course include: mapping IR theories; the integration of IR and comparative theories; explaining national preferences and foreign policy; explaining international cooperation, law and institutions; realist, neoconservative and populist approaches to foreign policy; liberal and socialist approaches to foreign policy; ethnic conflict and international intervention; foreign policy tools and rogue states; regional integration; theories of international political economy and free trade; climate change; and covert operations in IR.